 The following ensembles represent the performance component of the music program at AACC.

 This small choral group is selected by an audition process.
 If you’re selected, you’ll sing a diverse repertoire ranging from chant to vocal jazz.
 You’ll also join the AACC Concert Choir for master works of choral/orchestral literature.

-For information contact Douglas Byerly, assistant professor.
+For information contact Douglas Byerly, associate professor.

 A student and community group of wind, brass and percussion players embracing traditional wind band and contemporary works, led by Paul Dembowski, adjunct faculty member and AACPS Music Magnet program department chair.

 Lively interpretations of contemporary and classical works, directed by Douglas Byerly, associate professor.

 Credit and noncredit students present jazz standards and selected pieces from various genres, directed by Ian Wardenski, Ph.D., department chair.